-- Cohesive, distinct, vibrant, safe, and attractive neighborhoods. - Quality and accessible housing options for all household types and income levels. - Preservation and enhancement of historic resources. - Investment to reduce greenhouse gas emissions and improve energy efficiency - An interconnected network of parks and recreational facilities. - A collaborative and community-based approach to problem-solving. - Inclusive and accessible to all people. - Multiple modes of safe, affordable, easy, and convenient travel.
+- Cohesive, distinct, vibrant, safe, and attractive neighborhoods - Quality and attainable housing options for all household types and income levels - Preservation and enhancement of historic resources and neighborhood character - Investment to reduce greenhouse gas emissions and improve energy efficiency - An interconnected network of parks and recreational facilities - A collaborative and community-based approach to problem-solving - Inclusive and accessible to all people - Multiple modes of safe, affordable, easy, and convenient travel

-The Eastside Westside Character Study was initiated to help address concerns about the scale and placement of some home additions and new construction.
-Key recommendations and implementation actions included adjustments to the Land Use Code measurements for building height building size (floor area ratio), and solar access provisions.
+The Eastside Westside Character Study was initiated to help address concerns about the scale and placement of some residential additions and new construction.
+Key recommendations and implementation actions included adjustments to the Land Use Code measurements for building height, building size (floor area ratio), and solar access provisions.
 Land Use Code standards were also altered to reduce the maximum size of structures based on lot size.

-The character study also recommended an update to the 1996 neighborhood design guidelines and examples demonstrating and promoting compatible development and additions within the neighborhoods.
+The character study also recommended updates to the 1996 neighborhood design guidelines by providing examples d promoting compatible development and additions within the neighborhoods.